iCliniq Logo

 How Is GERD Managed?

-To relieve clinical symptoms of GERD, the gastroenterologist may give over-the-counter antacids, proton pump inhibitor drugs, lifestyle changes, and H2 blocker drugs.
+Doctors can give over-the-counter antacids, proton pump inhibitor drugs, lifestyle changes, and H2 blocker drugs to treat GERD chest pain.
 However, in case of severe and recurrent symptoms impacting systemic and general health and lifestyle, laparoscopic fundoplication surgery and bariatric surgery are surgical options effective in the long-term management of this condition.

-Dental management mainly includes restorative treatment of severely eroded teeth and lifestyle changes, especially tooth brushing, avoiding acidic foods and drinks, and also promoting the salivary flow secretions (by salivary stimulating supplements or mouthwashes for xerostomia or dry mouth) as it acts as a protective barrier for tooth enamel and prevents erosive lesions further.
-Maintenance of oral hygiene and regular dental check-ups, including prophylactic and restorative treatments, will benefit the patients suffering from GERD.
+Dental management primarily encompasses restorative treatments for severely eroded teeth and endodontic procedures, including root canal therapy.
+Additionally, lifestyle changes, such as brushing your teeth regularly and avoiding acidic foods and drinks, are also necessary.
+Additionally, promoting salivary flow secretions (through salivary-stimulating supplements or mouthwashes for xerostomia, or dry mouth) is important, as it acts as a protective barrier for tooth enamel and prevents further erosive lesions.
+Maintaining oral hygiene and undergoing regular dental check-ups, including prophylactic and restorative treatments, can benefit patients with GERD.

 Frequently Asked Questions